Staff development trends: reverse classroom learning

 In its simplest form, a flipped classroom model allows learners to watch training sessions on their own time.
-Depending on the technology available, it allows user to communicate with other participants online about the content.
+Depending on the technology available, it allows a user to communicate with other participants online about the content.

 Imagine a scenario where you decide to videotape the trainer going through the lesson.
 If video is too much of an undertaking, choose a simpler approach, such as a podcast, or a Brainshark-type tool that allows you to synchronize slides and audio through a phone.

 Once you capture your lesson, you’ll need to disseminate it.
-If your organization doesn’t have an LMS or other platform to do this, it could be a simple as hosting the lesson on a server somewhere and providing a link to your learners through email.
+If your organization doesn’t have an LMS or other platform to do this, it could be as simple as hosting the lesson on a server somewhere and providing a link to your learners through email.